gwen001/testxss/README.md

 	--burp		export from Burp Suite (not implement yet) --request	source file of the orignal request
 	--single	load a single url
-	--urls		file that contains a list of urls
+	--test		file that contains a list of urls already payloaded (that means payload options will be ignored) --urls		file that contains a list of urls

 	--cookies	set the cookie (overwrite all other cookies)